umich-brcf-bioinf/2022-02-28-umich-computational-foundations/html/workshop_setup/setup_instructions.md

 -   A Macintosh or Windows workstation connected to the internet.
 -   An email invitation to the workshop Slack workspace.
--   An email titled **"RNA-Seq Demystified workshop setup"** containing your individual login and password for the shared workshop server
+-   An email titled **"Computational Foundations workshop setup"** containing your individual login and password for the shared workshop server
 -   About 10 minutes.